 I always include a church or cathedral on lists for European cities, so let’s talk about the Gothenburg Cathedral.
 While the current cathedral isn’t the original (the first cathedral burned down in 1721 and the second cathedral burned down in 1802), it has been standing in Gothenburg since the early 1800s.
 It is the seat of the Bishop for the Diocese of Gothenburg in the Church of Sweden.

-The cathedral is fine but like most of Scandinavia, it’s not that impressive.
+The cathedral is fine but like most of Scandinavia, it’s not that impressive when you compare it with cathedrals from other major cities in Europe.
 Still a visit here is free, so stop in and check it out.

 Haga District